gonnzalo/random-aeropress-recipe/README.md

 # Aeropress Recipe Generator

-Aeropress Recipe Generator is a single web app to generato random aeropress recipe.
+Aeropress Recipe Generator is a single web app to generate random Aeropress recipe.
 This app is base on Coffee Brewing Dice: Aeropress Edition by James Hoffmann

 Build with React.